SACRIMA Digital Atlas

 • Frontispiece of: Gilio, Giovanni Andrea, Due dialogi (1564), Camerino : Antonio Giojoso

-The artists’ abuse of the age
+The extent of the poetic license

 Conflict